Eating disorder has become the most dangerous health issue.

 Typically, people with the eating disorder develop an unhealthy preoccupation with food and body size, weight or form.
 OR

-Any of a range of psychological disorders characterised by abnormal or disturbed eating habits
+Any of a range of psychological disorders characterized by abnormal or disturbed eating habits

 Risk factors of eating disorder